anibalsanchez/lando-boilerplates-for-joomla-wordpress-and-prestashop/README.md

 - phpMyAdmin, to handle the administration of MySQL
 - MailHog, to handle SMTP testing of mails

-**Mise en place**: Clone this repository and create a _destination folder_ for your new local development site.
-Choose which CMS you want to install and copy all files to the _destination folder_ (remember to also copy the hidden `.lando.yml`).
+**Mise en place**: Clone this repository and create a destination folder `mydevsite` for your new local development site.
+Choose which CMS you want to install and copy all files to the destination folder `mydevsite` (remember to also copy the hidden `.lando.yml`).
 Follow the next steps.

 ## Joomla Template